Graded semisimple algebras are symmetric: Abstract

 \section{Abstract}

 We study graded symmetric algebras, which are the symmetric monoids in the monoidal category of vector spaces graded by a group.
-We show that a finite dimensional graded division algebra whose dimension is not divisible by the characteristic of the base field is graded symmetric.
-Using the structure of graded simple (semisimple) algebras, we extend the results to these classes.
-In particular, in characteristic zero any graded semisimple algebra is graded symmetric.
-We show that the center of a finite dimensional graded division algebra is often symmetric. \\ 2010 MSC: 16W50, 16K20, 16S35, 18D10\\ Key words: graded algebra, Frobenius algebra, symmetric algebra, graded division algebra, crossed product, graded semisimple algebra.
+We show that a finite dimensional graded semisimple algebra is graded symmetric.
+The center of a symmetric algebra is not necessarily symmetric, but we prove that the center of a finite dimensional graded division algebra is symmetric, provided that the order of the grading group is not divisible by the characteristic of the base field. \\ 2010 MSC: 16W50, 16K20, 16S35, 18D10\\ Key words: graded algebra, Frobenius algebra, symmetric algebra, graded division algebra, crossed product, graded semisimple algebra.